aepks/coffee-is-a-core-value/README.md

 **Account-balance functions**:

-* Add money - allow manager to add money to user account.
+* Send invoice to email on file.
 * Purchase item - purchasing an item removes money from their account, making sure the balance is there, and executes whatever machine.
 * Refund balance - returns the user's money from their account, through manager.